muratbayrktr/muratbayrktr/README.md

 This is me!
 You can take a look at the projects I have done, learning repos to see what I studied and homeworks that I've done/am doing/will do throughout my education.
 If you have any advice, improvements or notice a bug, feel free to submit an issue!
 Contributions are welcomed! *YAY OPEN-SOURCE!!*

  <p align="left" width="460" height="300">
-- 🔭 I’m currently working on Fiverr as a freelancer. <br>
+- 🔭 I’m currently working as the technical leader of the AVION AI team. <br>
-- 🌱 I’m currently learning C++ language, abstract data types and extending my knowledge on artificial intelligence and its derivatives.<br>
+- 🌱 I’m currently learning Language Desing, Abstract Machines and extending my knowledge on artificial intelligence and its derivatives.<br>
 - 👯 I’m looking to collaborate on any fun project related to my area & appropriate for my skillset!<br>
 - 📫 How to reach me: https://www.linkedin.com/in/murat-bayraktar-a361b2189/<br>
 - Or you can also send e-mail: bayraktar.murat@metu.edu.tr<br>